THE HEALTH BENEFITS OF NETBALL

 STRONG WOMEN

-Expert contributor Alanna Antcliff, head physiotherapist, the Diamonds
+Expert contributor Alanna Antcliff, head physiotherapist, Australian Diamonds, the national netball team

 Words by Carmel Sparke